loomio/loomio_help/content/user_manual/polls/proposal_types/index.md

 If the times don't work, participants can suggest alternatives using the message field.
 You can then update the poll with new times.

-## Check
+## Count

-_Request or track participation_
+_Count how many people have completed a task, or ask for volunteers_

 ![](check.png)

 Make an offer or ask people to take some action.
-Think of it as the online equilavent of asking a room of people "Please raise your hand if you…".
+Think of it as the online equivalent of asking a room of people "Please raise your hand if you…".

-There are many ways you can use a check, but only two ways to respond: a Tick \(✔\), meaning affirmative, or an X mark \(✘\) meaning no or unsure.
+There are many ways you can use a check, but only one or two ways to respond: a Tick \(✔\), meaning affirmative, or an X mark \(✘\) meaning no or unsure.

-Examples:
+You can choose to use just one or the other if that makes more sense; _eg, it may not help to receive_ ***No*** _responses for an opt-in or volunteer opportunity, in which case you will select the_ ***Yes*** _option only_

+<iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/b28F7mciATA" frameborder="0" allowfullscreen></iframe>

+Other examples:

 * I've checked my contact details are correct
 * I've read the document and left my feedback
 * I'm coming to the event
 * I'll join the working group.

-A benefit of Check is that it automatically notifies those people who forget to participate, giving people a little encouragement to get the job done.
+A benefit of Count is that it automatically notifies those people who forget to participate, giving people a little encouragement to get the job done.

 ## Poll